openstax/cnx-automation/README.md

     $ docker-compose exec --user root selenium-chrome tox

-> Note: The [Run the tests](#markdown-run-the-tests) covers how to pass arguments to tox in order to target specific tests
+> Note: The [Run the tests](#run-the-tests) section covers how to pass arguments to tox in order to target specific tests

 ## How to run the tests locally